-EVEC Year 1 & 2 Year 3 & 4 Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Through EYFS Physical Development, revise and refine fundamental movement skills. in competitive (both a others) and co-operativ s, children should engage gainst self and against e physical activities, in a challenging situations.
+Year 1 & 2 Year 3 & 4 Year 5 & 6 EYFS 1 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Through EYFS Physical Development, revise and refine fundamental movement skills. in competitive (both a others) and co-operative , children should engage gainst self and against e physical activities, in a challenging situations.
 Through KS2 PE sessions, children should be taught to enjoy communicating, collaborating and competing with each other.
-Dance Progress towards a more fluent style of moving, with developing control and grace Develop the overall body strength, coordination, balance and agility needed to engage successfully with future physical education sessions and other physical disciplines Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor Combine different movements with ease and fluency Perform dances using simple movement patterns Copy and repeat simple travelling actions e.g. hop, gallop, spin with improved control Copy and vary changes in speed strength, tension and direction Create simple travelling patterns Copy and lead a partner in actions, taking turns Superworm (PASS) Superheroes (PASS) Perform dances using simple movement patterns Copy, repeat and remember simple movement patterns e.g. spin, walk, clap hands, leap, spin, jump Create simple movement patterns Freeze on command and on certain counts in different shapes / positions Copy and remember a partner's movement pattern Toys (PASS) BFG (PASS) Perform dances using a range of movement patterns Copy, remember and repeat a simple dance phrase with improved clarity and accuracy Respond imaginatively to a range of stimuli transferring these into movements Use simple motifs and movement patterns to structure their own dance phrase on their own, with a partner or in small groups Relate character and narrative effectively within a dance phrase Charlie & the Chocolate Factory (PASS) Haka (PASS) Perform dances using a range of movement patterns Remember and repeat more challenging dance phrases with improved fluency, accurate timing and expression Include a range of dynamic qualities to improve the fluidity and appearance of the dance Street Dance (PASS) Grease (PASS) Perform dances using a range of movement patterns Responds with imagination to a range of stimuli Compose motifs and structure simple dances Include a range of dynamic qualities to improve the fluidity and appearance of the dance Mad Hatter's Tea Party (PASS) Mission Impossible (PASS) Tier 3 Vocabulary co-ordination, balance, muscle posture, tension, movem patterns, body actions ent patterns, travelling dance phrase, action sequences bearing ence, motif, weight unison, canon, choreography, improvise Games Develop the overall body strength, co- ordination, balance and agility needed to engage successfully with future physical education sessions Participate in team games, developing simple tactics for attacking and defending. • Travel and change direction on Participate in team games, developing simple tactics for attacking and defending. • Travel and change direction on Play competitive games, modified where appropriate, and apply basic principles suitable for attacking and defending Play competitive games, modified where appropriate, and apply basic principles suitable for attacking and defending Play competitive games, modified where appropriate, and apply principles suitable for attacking and defending Change speed and direction easily whilst dribbling ball with hands, feet or stick, keeping ball in close control Use dribbling to successfully progress a ball forward in games
+Dance Progress towards a more fluent style of moving, with developing control and grace Develop the overall body strength, co- ordination, balance and agility needed to engage successfully with future physical education sessions and other physical disciplines Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor Combine different movements with ease and fluency Perform dances using simple movement patterns Copy and repeat simple travelling actions e.g. hop, gallop, spin with improved control Copy and vary changes in speed strength, tension and direction Create simple travelling patterns Copy and lead a partner in actions, taking turns Superworm (PASS) Superheroes (PASS) Perform dances using simple movement patterns Copy, repeat and remember simple movement patterns e.g. spin, walk, clap hands, leap, spin, jump Create simple movement patterns Freeze on command and on certain counts in different shapes / positions Copy and remember a partner's movement pattern Toys (PASS) BFG (PASS) Perform dances using a range of movement patterns Copy, remember and repeat a simple dance phrase with improved clarity and accuracy Respond imaginatively to a range of stimuli transferring these into movements Use simple motifs and movement patterns to structure their own dance phrase on their own, with a partner or in small groups Relate character and narrative effectively within a dance phrase Charlie & the Chocolate Factory (PASS) Haka (PASS) patternspatterns• Copy, remember and repeat a simple dance phrase with improved clarity and accuracy• Remember and repeat more challenging dance phrases with improved gluency, accurate timing and expression• Respond imaginatively to a range of stimuli transferring these into movements• Include a range of dynamic qualities to improve the fluidity and appearance of the dance (PASS)• Use simple motifs and movement patterns to structure their own dance phrase on their own, with a partner or in small groupsStreet Dance (PASS) Grease (PASS)• Relate character and narrative effectively within a dance phraseMit Perform dances using a range of movement patterns Responds with imagination to a range of stimuli Compose motifs and structure simple dances Include a range of dynamic qualities to improve the fluidity and appearance of the dance Mad Hatter's Tea Party (PASS) Mission Impossible (PASS) Tier 3 Vocabulary co-ordination, balance, muscle posture, tension, movem patterns, body actions ent patterns, travelling dance phrase, action sequ bearing ence, motif, weight unison, canon, choreography, improvise Games Develop the overall body strength, co- ordination, balance and agility needed to engage successfully with future physical education sessions Participate in team games, developing simple tactics for attacking and defending. • Travel and change direction on Participate in team games, developing simple tactics for attacking and defending. • Travel and change direction on Play competitive games, modified where appropriate, and apply basic principles suitable for attacking and defending Play competitive games, modified where appropriate, and apply basic principles suitable for attacking and defending Play competitive games, modified where appropriate, and apply principles suitable for attacking and defending Change speed and direction easily whilst dribbling ball with hands, feet or stick, keeping ball in close control Use dribbling to successfully progress a ball forward in games